mindscan-de/Tutorials/README.md

 other stuff, which I write on paper.

 Over the years I collected an awfull lot of paper, which is clogging my home, in an attempt to write books, chapters and fascicles about different tech-topics I find interesting at the time.
-Actually (I know) it will not lead to a book, but maybe it can give it some more structure, if I keep these attempts it in a repository.
+Actually (I know) it will not lead to a book, but maybe I can give it some more structure, if I keep these attempts it in a repository.

 None of these tutorials, chapters or fascicles will be kept up-to-date.
 They will only be updated as I learn, or as I recall some of my thoughts